-2. The SMF mayinteract with the PCF to retrieve policy using PDU CAN Session Modification procedure.
+2. The SMF may decide to request new policy for this PDU session by invoking Npcf_PolicyControl_PolicyGet service operation to interact with the PCF.

 This step may be skipped if PDU session modification procedure is triggered by step 1b or 1d.

 Steps 3 to 7 are not invoked when the PDU session modification requires only action at an UPF (e.g. gating).

-3. The SMF sends SM Request (N2 SM information (PDU Session ID, QoS Profile, Session-AMBR), N1 SM Container (PDU Session Modification Command (PDU session ID, QoS rule, Session-AMBR))) message to the AMF.
+3a.
+For UE initiated modification, the SMF responds to the AMF through Nsmf_PDUSession_UpdateSMContext (N2 SM information (PDU Session ID, QoS Profile, Session-AMBR), N1 SM Container (PDU Session Modification Command (PDU session ID, QoS rule, Session-AMBR))).
 See TS 23.501 [2] clause 5.7 for the QoS Profile and QoS rule.

 The N2 SM information carries information that the AMF shall provide to the (R)AN.